 It impacts our rivers, lakes and streams.
 At home, frequent shoveling is best!

 HRWC recommends shoveling early and often.
-Avoid using salt or other deicers altogether!
+Avoid using salt and other de-icers altogether!

 - Limit your use of sand.
 Instead of melting ice, sand provides traction.
-But it also increases the amount of sediment in our lakes, rivers and streams when it washes into storm drains with melting snow.
+But it also increases the amount of sediment in our lakes, rivers and streams.

-Or take a look at “Improved Winter Maintenance: Good Choices for Clean Water,” a 15-minute video produced by the Mississippi Watershed Management Organization in 2011.
-You’ll learn the best tools for keeping driveways and sidewalks safe this winter, what deicers work under different winter conditions and whether you should use them at all, and the impacts of sand and deicers to our lakes, streams and groundwater.
+“Improved Winter Maintenance: Good Choices for Clean Water,” a 15-minute video produced by the Mississippi Watershed Management Organization in 2011.
+Learn the best tools for keeping driveways and sidewalks safe this winter, what deicers work under different winter conditions and whether to use them at all, and the impacts of sand and deicers to our lakes, streams and groundwater.